axone-protocol/docs/docs/faq/faq.md

 The $AXONE is also a governance token.
 Anyone can do on-chain proposals, and $AXONE holders can vote yes, no, abstain or no with veto to these proposals.

-The $AXONE token can also be a governance token for any Zone if implemented that way.
+The $AXONE token can also be a governance token for any zone if implemented that way.

-Beyond that, and more related to use cases, the $AXONE is used by default for value sharing when a workflow is initiated according to the business model of the Zone and of the resources invoked in the workflow.
+Beyond that, and more related to use cases, the $AXONE is used by default for value sharing when a workflow is initiated according to the business model of the zone and of the resources invoked in the workflow.
 A 2% tax is applied on workflows to reduce the token supply in order compensate for inflation and another 1% tax is collected for the community to redistribute it and fund any initiative like contributing to public goods.

 The $AXONE token may also be used for security purposes, requiring data or service providers to lock some tokens in order to prove their good faith.
 The tokens may be used for curation on Datasets and Services, allowing users to lock tokens on specific resources to get a part of their revenue, when relevant.